Visiting Assistant Professor - Architecture

-Academically, Charles has taught as an adjunct professor at LSU and, most recently, served as the material + digital lab instructor and adjunct lecturer at the American University of Sharjah, located north of Dubai in the United Arab Emirates.
-While at American University of Sharjah, notable contributions included the procurement, installation, and management of a multi-million dollar digital fabrication facility.
+The small-scale fabrication focus stems from Charles’ leadership initiatives for the design, implementation, and management of cutting-edge fabrication facilities at Tulane University and The American University of Sharjah.
+While at the American University of Sharjah, notable contributions included the procurement, installation, and management of a multi-million-dollar digital fabrication facility.
 In addition, Charles’ digital design seminars played a key role in establishing an ongoing academic relationship with Gehry Technologies of Abu Dhabi through the introduction of integral computer-aided, parametric design techniques.

 Charles left the firm he founded at the beginning of 2019 to pursue a master’s degree with a renewed focus on city infrastructure, public space, and paving assemblies.
 In the summer of 2021, he graduated from the Tulane School of Architecture with a Master of Science in Architectural Research and Design.
 Charles received his Bachelor of Architecture from Louisiana State University in 2006.

 He currently holds a full-time position at the Tulane School of Architecture as a Research Assistant Professor.
 Most recently, Charles joined the City of New Orleans’ Project Delivery Units as a Research Fellow tasked with the development of a chapter for a publication on the history and development of New Orleans streetscapes.
 This publication will be published as a component of Federal Emergency Management Agency’s deliverable for the Joint Infrastructure Recovery Request Program administered in conjunction with the City of New Orleans and the Sewerage and Water Board.